donkeyclip/motorcortex-textfxs/README.md

 | fontFamily |           font family            |                                            string |
 | fontSize   |         size of the font         |                                            number |
 | fontWeight |      the Weight of the font      |                                            number |

+#### IMPORTANT

+If like to change the font family you need to include it in to root clip properties

 ## SvgExplosion